PiwikPRO/react-native-piwik-pro-sdk/README.md

 ## Tracking screen views

 During a valid tracking session, you can track screen views which represent the content the user is viewing in the application.
 To track a screen you only need to provide the screen path.
 This path is internally translated by the SDK to an HTTP URL as the Piwik PRO server uses URLs for tracking views.
 Additionally, Piwik PRO SDK uses prefixes which are inserted in a generated URL for various types of action(s).
-For tracking screen views it will use a prefix `'screen'` by default, however, automatic prefixing can be disabled with the
+For tracking screen views it will use a prefix `'screen'` by default, however, [automatic prefixing](#prefixing) can be disabled with the `setPrefixing(false)` option.
-TODO `tracker.setPrefixing(false)` option.

 ```js
 const options = {